ChristianKapita/SE-Team-Generator/README.md

 ## Description

-This Projected consists of CLI application that generate an HTML profile Team after user has respond to prompted questions regarding the Team.
+This Project consists of CLI application that generate an HTML profile Team after user has respond to prompted questions.

 ## Table of Contents